jgraettinger/blog/vs-mat.md

 They're transactional and durable even if a machine or an availability zone fails.
-You can treat collections as a long-term source of truth, or prune older data using a standard bucket lifecycle policy.
+You can treat collections as a long-term source of truth, or prune data using a standard bucket lifecycle policy.

 ## Operating Model